omissis/goarkitect/README.md

 ## TODO

-- add docs to tell what options each expression support (even better: enforce that using type system)
+- [ ] add docs to tell what options each expression support (even better: enforce that using type system)
+- [ ] replace panics with better error handling
+- [ ] review rule builder locking

 ## Desired usecases